scionsamurai/llm_api_crate/README.md

 ## Testing

 The `llm_api_access` crate includes unit tests for various methods in the `Access` trait.
 These tests showcase usage and expected behavior with different LLM providers.

-**Requirements:** To run the tests, you'll need the necessary API keys and configuration set up for the respective LLM providers.

-## Dependencies

-The `llm_api_access` crate depends on several other crates:

-- `async_trait`: Provides the `async_trait` macro for defining asynchronous traits.
-- `llm::openai`: Provides functions for interacting with the OpenAI LLM.
-- `llm::gemini`: Provides functions for interacting with the Gemini LLM (calling, conversation flow, model info, model listing, token counting).
-- `llm::anthropic`: Provides functions for interacting with the Anthropic LLM.
-- `llm::models`: Provides the `ModelInfo` struct for representing model information.
-- `llm::errors`: Provides the `GeminiError` struct for handling errors.
-- `llm::structs`: Provides structs for representing messages and content (`Message`, `Content`, `Part`).